apache/nuttx/configs/sama5d4-ek/README.txt

         seems functional, but EMAC1 does not respond to pings.
 Cannot perform the full bridge test yet anyway because there still is no host-side test driver in apps/examples/bridge.
+      2014-11-18:  Continued working with EMAC1:  It does not work.
+No errors are reported, link auto-negotiation works without error but I cannot send or receive anything on EMAC1:  TX transfers all timeout with no interrupts and nothing appearing on the line; RX transfers are not received... no RX interrupts and no RX status gets set.
+This appears to be some very low-level issue, perhaps a pin configuration program.
+But I am not seeing it yet.

   dramboot: